-Criteria BSc Chemistry 3 Original contents No grade translation.
+Year Criteria Year No grade translation.
 Year abroad students graduating in 2022 or 2023 or 2024 academic year only: Year abroad students - Pass/Fail.
 To pass third year, a candidate must achieve a pass standard as applied by the host institution on a set of courses approved by UCC.
-The degree is awarded on the aggregate mark of (i) 15% of the aggregate mark of the eight core Chemistry modules taken in the Second Examination in Science (CM2001- 8) (maximum 120 marks) (ii) 90% of the BSc (Hons) Degree Examination mark (maximum 1080 marks) Total 1200 marks Year abroad students graduating in 2025 onwards: Year abroad students graduating in 2025 onwards: Year abroad students = Pass/Fail.
-To pass third year, a candidate must achieve a pass standard as applied by the host institution on a set of courses approved by UCC.
-Degree award calculation: 100% 4th Year Total 1200 marks
+The degree is awarded on the aggregate mark of (i) 15% of the aggregate mark of the eight core Chemistry modules taken in the Second Examination in Science (CM2001- 8) (maximum 120 marks) (ii) 90% of the BSc (Hons) Degree Examination mark (maximum 1080 marks) Total 1200 marks Year abroad students graduating in 2025 onwards: Year abroad students - Pass/Fail.
+To pass third year, a candidate must achieve a pass standard as applied by the host institution on a set of courses approved by UCC. pass standard as applied by the host institution on a set of courses approved